 Does your child love to read?
 My son loves to read.
 He prefers reading to almost any other activity (except the chance to play a family board game, maybe).
 A lot of people say we are lucky he likes to read.
 Maybe so.
 I do think there are some kids who inherently love to read, but I also think we fostered this love of reading from the start.

 There are plenty of ways to raise a child who loves to read.
 You can use what works best for your child’s personality as well.
 What works for one doesn’t always work for the other!
-Here are a few tips and tricks to help your child have a love for reading!
+Here are a few tips and tricks to help your child have a love for reading and raise a child that loves to read!

 1) Read to your child from infancy.